Living with neuroendocrine cancer

 Talk to your doctor or specialist nurse about your symptoms.
 It is very likely that they can give you treatment to help.
 They might also refer you to other health professionals such as a dietitian or the symptom control team (palliative care team).

-Some NETs make large amounts of hormones and proteins that are released into the bloodstream.
+Some NETs make large amounts of and proteins that are released into the bloodstream.
 This can cause a collection of symptoms called carcinoid syndrome.

 Symptoms of carcinoid syndrome include: